holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 The Secretary of a Circle is responsible for scheduling Governance Meetings to enact the Circle’s Governance Process.

-In addition to any regular Governance Meetings the Secretary schedules, the Secretary is responsible for scheduling additional special Governance Meetings promptly upon request of any Core Circle Member of the Circle.
+In addition to any regular Governance Meetings the Secretary schedules, the Secretary is responsible for scheduling additional special Governance Meetings promptly upon request of any Circle Member of the Circle.

 The Facilitator is responsible for presiding over all Governance Meetings in alignment with the following rules and any relevant Policies of the Circle.

 #### 3.4.1 Attendance

-The Core Circle Members of a Circle are entitled to fully participate in all Governance Meetings of a Circle.
-The acting Facilitator and Secretary are also entitled to fully participate for the duration of a Governance Meeting and become Core Circle Members representing those Roles, even if they are not normally Core Circle Members of the Circle.
+The Circle Members of a Circle are entitled to fully participate in all Governance Meetings of a Circle.
+The acting Facilitator and Secretary are also entitled to fully participate for the duration of a Governance Meeting and become Circle Members representing those Roles, even if they are not normally Circle Members of the Circle.

 In addition, as a Lead Link or Rep Link into a Circle, you may invite someone into that Circle's Governance Meeting, and your invited guest becomes a full participant for the duration of the Governance Meeting or until you withdraw the invitation.
 You may only extend this invitation to one person at a time, and only to aid in the processing of a specific Tension affecting the entity you are linked from.
 You must sense this Tension yourself as well, and believe it makes sense to process in the Circle.
-If these conditions are met, your guest becomes a Core Circle Member representing your link Role in the Governance Meeting, but only while directly processing that specific Tension.
+If these conditions are met, your guest becomes a Circle Member representing your link Role in the Governance Meeting, but only while directly processing that specific Tension.

-Beyond the above, no one else is allowed to participate in a Circle’s Governance Meetings unless explicitly invited by a Policy of the Circle.
+Beyond the above, no one else is allowed to participate in a Circle’s Governance Meetings.

 #### 3.4.2 Notice & Duration